- This Year’s Best Commercial Real Estate Books for Brokers and Investors

 17. Delivering Happiness at Zappos by Tony Hsieh

 Part autobiography and part business manual, Zappos CEO Tony Hsieh offers lessons from his own business ventures and his life.
-First of all, Hsieh shows corporate culture plays a significant role in achieving results.
+First, Hsieh shows corporate culture plays a significant role in achieving results.
 In Hsieh’s case, he created a company culture that values happiness.
 And as the title says, Hsieh focuses on passing that happiness on to employees, vendors, and customers.

 To boil it down to the basics, Delivering Happiness emphasizes his main point — if the corporate culture is right, everything else falls in line.
 In the end, investors and brokers can learn from Hsieh and establish enjoyable corporate cultures in their offices.
 Whether one of the top commercial real estate companies in Houston or a smaller subsidiary elsewhere in the world, a culture of happiness will lead to success.